leon0410898/XPS13-9300-hackintosh/README.md

 * Sign Of Life : Early Logo Display
 * VT for Direct I/O
 * Fingerprint reader
 * cfg lock : DO AT YOUR OWN RISK!!!
+It may brick your laptop.

+---

+## Disable CFG lock
+For people who want better cpu performance(undervolt, modify PL1,PL2) need to unlock their cfg lock.
-This may brick your laptop.
+DO AT YOUR OWN RISK!!!
+It may brick your laptop.
+Follow the guide from this repo :  https://github.com/Not-a-true-statement/Hackintosh-OC-XPS-13-9300

 ## Known Problem
 * thunderbolt hotplug not working